OpenReqEU/similarity-detection/README.md

         - ReqReq: Compares two requirements.
         - ReqProject: Compares all the requirements in the input list with a set of requirements given in the input.
         - Project: Compares all possible pairs of requirements from a set of requirements.
+        - ReqOrganization: Compares a set of requirements with all the requirements of an organization.
-        - ReqOrganization: Pre-processes the input requirements and adds them to an organization's tf-idf model.
+        - NewReqOrganization: Pre-processes the input requirements and adds them to an organization's tf-idf model.
 It also compares the input requirements with all the requirements of the organization.
     - Similarity with clusters: These methods work with a set of input requirements and dependencies.
 The clusters are considered as graphs connected by similarity dependencies accepted by the user where the nodes are the requirements of the model.
 We denominate orphans to the clusters with only one requirement.
         - BuildClusters: Pre-processes the input requirements, generates a tf-idf model with the requirements information, the clusters architecture and the input similarity dependencies and assigns it to an specified organization.
 All the requirements are compared with all the requirements of other clusters of the organization, and the maximum score with each cluster for each requirement is stored in the database.
         - BuildClustersAndCompute: Pre-processes the input requirements, generates a tf-idf model with the requirements information, the clusters architecture and the input similarity dependencies and assings it to an specified organization.
 All the requirements are compared with all the requirements of other clusters of the organization, and the maximum score with each cluster for each requirement is stored in the database.
 The method returns the maximum similarity score between each requirement and all the requirements that make up each one of the existing clusters of the organization.